 Following conclusion of investigations learning and feedback is provided to relevant Specialty Rolling Half Day clinical governance meetings for discussion.
-Inclusion of information in the Daily News is also used to promote Trust-wide sharing of important developments.
-The Patient Safety Committee is responsible for ensuring appropriate escalation of concerns to the Quality and Safety Committee and also for ensuring that key learning and themes inform the Trust's quality improvement initiatives.
+Inclusion of information in the Patient Safety Matters newsletter is also used to promote Trust-wide sharing of important developments.
+The Patient Safety Committee is responsible for ensuring appropriate escalation of concerns to the Risk and Quality Committee and also for ensuring that key learning and themes inform the Trust's quality improvement initiatives.